kellsworthy/python-dabbling/posit-academy/README.md

 # posit-academy

-### Content used/created for Posit Academy's *Foundations of Python for Data Science* course, taken February through May 2024.
+### Content used/created to follow along with Posit Academy's *Foundations of Python for Data Science* course, taken February through May 2024.